Serbia v Albania (UEFA Euro 2016 qualifying): Reactions

-Upon arriving at Rinas International Airport, the Albanian team were ebulliently received by a crowd of 5,000 fans.
+Upon arriving at Tirana International Airport, the Albanian team were ebulliently received by a crowd of 5,000 fans.
 15,000 people feasted in the early morning hours at the Mother Teresa Square of Tirana.
 Festivities were also held by Albanian supporters in Pristina, Kosovo, as well as in Skopje, Struga, and Kumanovo.
 In Tetovo, Albanians who celebrated were fined €200 for being too loud by the local authorities.
-A few days later the team was awarded by the cities of Tirana, Vlorë, Kamëz, and Bajram Curri with awards of honour and city recognition for protecting national symbols.
+A few days later, the team was awarded by the cities of Tirana, Vlorë, Kamëz, and Bajram Curri with awards of honour and city recognition for protecting national symbols.

 The Serbian side claimed that this was a staged political provocation from the Albanian side, and accused an Albanian VIP attending the match, Olsi Rama (brother of Prime Minister Edi Rama) of piloting the drone, and searched him for the remote.
 Rama would emphatically reject this accusation.
 The Serbian Prime Minister's office also stated that Rama was arrested and sent home to Albania, a claim denied by the Albanian government's spokesman.
 Rama denied any involvement and said that he had been moved from the VIP box for security reasons and informed the authorities that he held American citizenship before being given a police escort to waiting buses.
 Later, Igli Tare, former Albanian captain and current Lazio sports director, declared that he was with Rama, and that the latter merely carried a camera.

 On the other hand, UEFA President Michel Platini said he was "deeply saddened" by what had happened, adding: "Football is supposed to bring people together and our game should not be mixed with politics of any kind.
 The scenes in Belgrade last night were inexcusable."
 FIFA President Sepp Blatter said: "Football should never be used for political messages.
 I strongly condemn what happened in Belgrade last night."